Stakeholder Communications

 E-Mail: ir@winfoundry.com

-1. Held 16 investor-related activities, including ones for explaining the Company's operating status
+1. Participate and held 16 investor-related activities, including ones for explaining the Company's operating status

 2. Spokesperson responded to shareholders’ questions on an irregular basis